-A DIY aquarium stand that looks great, doesn't cost much (less than $35) and takes less than 2 hours to build.
+This is a DIY aquarium stand that looks great, doesn't cost much (less than $35!) and takes less than 2 hours to build.
 This aquarium stand can be modified to hold almost any tank from 10g to 75g up to 48" long.
 The tools that are required are minimal, with power tools (a circular saw and drill motor in this case) being the best choice for fast and easy construction.

 Tired of the off-the-wall aquarium cabinets?
-You can make the tank cabinet of your dreams.
-It all starts with the basic cabinet frame.
-Plans and assembly instructions for an aquarium cabinet frame made of common 2"X4" lumber, easily modified to hold any aquarium.
-Finish with any material you wish to match your decor if you pick the right wood stain or paint.
-You can build this custom aquarium cabinet in an afternoon for very little money.
+You can make the tank cabinet of your dreams in an afternoon for very little money, and it all starts with the basic cabinet frame.
+Plans and assembly instructions for an aquarium cabinet frame made of common 2"X4" lumber are easily modified to hold any aquarium.
+You can finish with any wood stain or paint you wish to match your decor.

 DIY Oak Aquarium Cabinet

-Are you looking for a stand to put your aquarium on that doesn't cost and arm and a leg?
-It's easy to make this inexpensive wood and cinder block stand we designed and built to hold one of the many 48" x 16" DIY 55 glass aquariums we have built over the years.
+Are you looking for a stand to put your aquarium on that doesn't cost an arm and a leg?
+It's easy to make this inexpensive wood and cinder block that can hold one of the many 48" x 16" DIY 55 glass aquariums we have built over the years.
 This stand is both sturdy and economical.
-Preparation time is short, assembly only taking a few minutes, it can be constructed to fit just about any aquarium, and it's a do-it-yourself project that most anyone can do.
-Here's how.
+Preparation time is short, assembly only takes a few minutes, it can be constructed to fit just about any aquarium, and it's a do-it-yourself project that most anyone can do.